-- Select “Join Microsoft Teams Meeting” in your meeting invite to be taken to a page where you can choose to either join on the web or download the desktop app.
+- Select “Click here to join the Meeting” in your meeting invite to be taken to a page where you can choose to either join on the web or download the desktop app.
 If you already have the Teams app, the meeting will open there automatically.

 - If you do not have a Teams account, you may have the option to enter your name into the meeting as a guest, provided the meeting organizer has given you permission.

 - Then, depending on the organizer’s settings, you may join the meeting right away or go to the lobby where people in the meeting can admit you.

 If the meeting invite lists a phone number and conference ID, then you can join that meeting by phone.

 - The invite, if it can be joined by phone, will list both a toll and a toll-free phone number.
 You can select either of these numbers, depending on your needs and preferences.

 The invitation will also have a list of local numbers to select from.
 You can select a phone number from this list instead if the toll and toll-free phone numbers are not local to you.

 If you see a phone number in your invitation, but it’s not local to you, select Local numbers and find one that works for you.

 Select Calendar on the left side of the app to see your meetings.
 Find the meeting you want, and then select Join.

 Or, if someone starts the meeting, you’ll get a notification you can use to join.